Plant virus: Segmented genomes

 Some viral families, such as the Bromoviridae instead opt to have multipartite genomes, genomes split between multiple viral particles.
 For infection to occur, the plant must be infected with all particles across the genome.
 For instance Brome mosaic virus has a genome split between 3 viral particles, and all 3 particles with the different RNAs are required for infection to take place.

 Polyprotein processing

 Polyprotein processing is adopted by 45% of plant viruses, such as the Potyviridae and Tymoviridae.
 The ribosome translates a single protein from the viral genome.
 Within the polyprotein is an enzyme (or enzymes) with proteinase function that is able to cleave the polyprotein into the various single proteins or just cleave away the protease, which can then cleave other polypeptides producing the mature proteins.

 Genome packaging

 Besides involvement in the infection process, viral replicase is a directly necessary part of the packaging of RNA viruses' genetic material.
 This was expected due to replicase involvement already being confirmed in various other viruses.

+The genome of Beet necrotic yellow vein virus (BNYVV) consists of five RNAs, each encapsidated into rod-shaped virus particles.
+RNA 1, which is 6746 nucleotides long, encodes a single open reading frame (ORF) that produces the 237 kDa protein P237.
+This protein is cleaved into P150 and P66 by a papain-like proteinase.
+RNA 2, 4612 nucleotides long, encodes six proteins, including movement proteins (P42, P13, P15), a coat protein (P21), and a regulatory protein (P14).
+RNA 3, 1775 nucleotides long, encodes P25, which is involved in symptom expression.
+RNA 4, 1431 nucleotides long, encodes P31, crucial for vector transmission.
+RNA 5, found in certain isolates, encodes P26 and is associated with more severe symptoms.